ryfactor/IVANWorldmapResearch/README.md

 # IVAN Worldmap Research

-IVAN Worldmap Research is a project for investigating novel ways in which the world map may be generated to yield different topologies.
+IVAN Worldmap Research is a project for investigating how the IVAN world map is generated, and some novel ways in which the world map may be generated to yield different topologies.
 The project code is written principally in Python, for ease of access to plotting data and manipulating variables.
 It is hosted on Github to make it easier to interact with from multiple places around the globe.